This Beautiful Day

 Medium: Neon, aluminium, solar panels, batteries, a beautiful day

-This Beautiful Day is an important acknowledgement expressed at the beginning of Squamish First Nations public gatherings.
+Halth skwile te-staas is an important acknowledgement expressed at the beginning of Squamish First Nations public gatherings.
 The theme of the 2014 – 2016 Vancouver Biennale Residency Program, Open Borders / Crossroads Squamish, encouraged McIver to explore the multiculturalism and history of the region.
-Inspired by the Squamish First Nations oral traditions and nature’s bountifulness, she has created an artwork that bridges divides amongst languages, cultures, and physical landscapes.
+Inspired by the Squamish First Nations oral traditions and nature’s bountifulness, she created an artwork that bridges divides amongst languages, cultures, and physical landscapes.
+The solar-powered installation was originally located in Xwu’nekw Park on the Mamquam Blind Channel before the towering Stawamus Chief in Squamish.

-Throughout the 2015 residency period the phrase “Thank you for this beautiful day” was spoken many times, and this simple respect for the environment is something that McIver wishes to highlight through her work, as a reminder for people living in urban environments.
+Throughout the artist’s six-week residency at Quest University in Squamish in 2015, the phrase Halth skwile te-staas (“Thank you for this beautiful day”) was spoken many times, and this simple respect for the environment is something that McIver wishes to highlight through her work, as a reminder for people living in urban environments.

 Australia Council for the Arts